Maintain your floors to keep them looking great, longer

 Most clients discover that finding the time for floor maintenance is the hardest part.
 Our suggestion: schedule it on the calendar.
 For big projects, find a weekend that works for you and dedicate yourself to getting the task done.

-The first time you go through any of these processes will be the longest it will take.
+The first time you go through any of these floor maintenance processes will be the longest it will take.
 Whether it’s the preparation of a particular solution or figuring out the optimal path to get every portion of the floor, give yourself a pass for investing the time to learn how to do it the right way.
 Once your process becomes refined, the times in the future you go through the task will be faster until you get it down to the way you like to get it done.

-Try to develop your schedule and process to complete the maintenance associated with your type of floor.
+Try to develop your schedule and process to complete the floor maintenance associated with your type of floor.
 With these tips in hand, your new floors will be looking great for years to come.